Press Release Updated Traffic Advisory I 40

 UPDATE: Traffic Advisory

-GREENSBORO, NC (July 7, 2017) – All westbound lanes of I-40 will be closed between W. Gate City Boulevard and W. Wendover Avenue due to a vehicle collision involving serious injuries.
-Motorists are asked to avoid this area.
+GREENSBORO, NC (July 9, 2017) – Two lanes of westbound I-40 before the Sandy Ridge Road exit will be closed due to a vehicle collision involving minor injuries.
+Motorists are asked to slow-down and exercise caution when traveling in this area.

 =======================================================